Cyfrin/codehawks-docs/src/routes/rewards-and-judging/+page.md

 - `Users can lose precision when it doesn't check for address(0): low`
 - `Multiply before divide loses precision: low`

 Since they have different route causes (checking the zero address vs dividing before multiplying), they are not considered duplicates.
+The same root cause may yield multiple interesting & creative attack paths which can damage a protocol in different ways; in such cases judges may choose to award each attack path separately.

 ## Subjectivity